Endometriosis occurs when uterine tissue grows in places that aren’t the uterus.

 Gastrointestinal issues

-Endometriosis can cause inflammation, which affects gastrointestinal function, especially if the uterine tissue is growing near the digestive tract.
+Endometriosis can cause inflammation, affecting gastrointestinal function, especially if the uterine tissue grows near the digestive tract.
 That’s why diarrhea, constipation, nausea and painful bowel movements may signal endometriosis.

 Why is it so hard to diagnose endometriosis?